keygen-sh/keygen-api/SECURITY.md

 The key is available at the following address: https://keygen.sh/pgp-key.txt.

-We can only accept vulnerability reports at the above address.
+Keygen will send you a response indicating next steps in handling your report.
+After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

+**Important: we ask you to not disclose the vulnerability before it has been fixed and announced, unless you received a response from the Keygen security team that you may do so.**

 ## Security annoucements

+We maintain a category in [the forum][forum] called **Security Announcements**, where we will post a summary, remediation, and mitigation details for any release containing security fixes.

-You can subscribe to email updates by having a keygen.sh account, or you can join the mailing list.
+You can also subscribe to email updates by having a keygen.sh account, or you can join [the mailing list][mailing-list].

 ## Supported Versions